Where do I go to log in to the Faculty Activity Report System (FARS)?

 - In the Profile section, degree information is required of all faculty.
 Professional Licensures & Certifications are required of those faculty for whom it is relevant.
 Awards and Honors are recommended for your achievements to be recognized.

-- In the Activities section, adding the "Additional Course Data" to each course you taught and all activities that began, ended, or were ongoing between July 1 2016 and June 30 2017.
+- In the Activities section, adding the "Additional Course Data" to each course you taught and all activities that began, ended, or were ongoing during the designated period.

 My name is incorrect in my Profile and I am unable to edit it.
 How do I update this information?